Berkanktk/CyberSecurity/README.md

 10. Test with SQL injection methods
 11. Try Flask Template Injection with `{{config}}`
 12. Check `.htaccess` file for apache server configurations.
+13. Grab banners/headers for framework, authentication and misconfiguration discovery `curl -IL https://www.inlanefreight.com`
+14. Check the source code for any comments or hidden information in the inspector view.

 When successfully finding a framework using on of the methods, Framework Stacking can be used afterwards where you check the framework documentation for potential admin portals etc.